What Is Continuous Deployment? Definition and Overview

-What is Continuous Deployment?
+What Is Continuous Deployment?

 Continuous Deployment Definition

-“Continuous deployment (CDE) is a strategy or methodology for software releases.
+Continuous deployment (CDE) is a strategy or methodology for software releases.
 Any new code update or change through the rigorous automated test process gets deployed.
-The deployment will be visible to customers directly in the live production environment.”
+The deployment will be visible to customers directly in the live production environment.

 Continuous deployment is an agile-inspired method.
 It is a software release process.
 The objective is to reduce the time taken for software to advance from initial coding to market launch.
+It promotes A/B testing and experimentation.
+The company aims to target customers with specific functionality.

-Continuous deployment vs. Continuous delivery
+Continuous Deployment vs. Continuous Delivery

-There must be a final, physical approval process with continuous delivery before publishing the code in production.
+There must be a final physical approval process with continuous delivery before publishing the code in production.

 The delivery procedure is the step in which you coordinate the delivery of your goods.
 You can add your address and indicate when you want them delivered.

 You will examine the package once it comes.
 You can begin utilizing it if satisfied, which is called deployment.
-If you are displeased with the product, you may reject and return it.
+If you are displeased with the product, you may reject it and return it.

 As a result, continuous deployment represents the entire end-to-end development workflow.